scieloorg/cited-references/README.md

 ## Update dictionary Metadata to PID SciELO

-Updates the dictionaries of Document's Metadata (key) to PID SciELO (value).
+Update the dictionaries of Document's Metadata (key) to PID SciELO (value).
 It receives SciELO documents database name and the list of new pids to be included in the dictionaries.
 Returns new dictionaries in binary format.

 **How to use**